 There was no collusion, was no crime.

-Now, you know, some people are saying, well, if you're if you're innocent, you would never say you're innocent, and I think it's just the opposite.
+Now, you know, some people are saying, well, if you're innocent, you would never say you're innocent.

-And uh and I agree with the President.
+And I agree with the president.

 It feels like we're living in an altered universe.

-I mean, where you're seeing all of this evidence spill out against all of these players to the point where I mean they're being fired, they're being let go, uh, and it's and it's not just the president firing, it is the FBI's Office of Professional Responsibility.
+I mean, where you're seeing all of this evidence spill out against all of these players to the point where, I mean, they're being fired, they're being let go.

-We have an inspector general who is appointed by Obama, Michael Horowitz, who's very well respected on both sides of the aisle by both Republicans and Democrats, and even McCabe himself welcomed in the past, welcomed uh Michael Horowitz conducting this investigation, even in even into in even into McCabe, even into himself, he was fine with it.
+We have an inspector general who was appointed by Obama, Michael Horowitz, who's very well respected on both sides of the aisle by both Republicans and Democrats.

-And here, you know, Horowitz finds all of this evidence, turns it over to OPR, he talks with Christopher Ray, the FBI director who was at that point in time, basically backing, you know, his colleague there at the FBI McCabe, and then finally Ray said, I I gotta let you go.
+He talks with Christopher Wray, the FBI director, who was at that point in time basically backing, you know, his colleague there at the FBI, McCabe.

 You can't come in.